What is alkaline water?

 Edited

-Zero is highly acidic, whereas 14 is highly alkaline.
-In the middle of the pH scale is 7.0, neutral, and as a consequence, is neither acidic, nor alkaline.
+Zero is highly acidic, whereas 14 is highly alkaline (basic).
+In the middle of the pH scale is 7.0, neutral, and as a consequence, is neither acidic, nor alkaline (basic).

 This is similar to Santevia water.
-Santevia adds minerals like calcium and magnesium,raising the pH by up to 2.0 units, these minerals make the water healthier for you and make the water taste better.
+Santevia adds minerals like calcium and magnesium, raising the pH up to 10.0.
+These minerals make the water healthier for you and make the water taste better.

 Santevia water usually is around 8.5-9.5 pH, while tap water is usually neutral with a pH of 7.0.